James Mason (neo-Nazi): After release

-After his release from prison, Mason entered a period of obscurity except to insiders in the neo-Nazi movement (though Siege was republished and spread online in the 2000s); he mostly spent the next decade writing and self-publishing books, while working as head of security at several Kmart locations.
+After his release from prison, Mason entered a period of obscurity except to insiders in the neo-Nazi movement; he mostly spent the next decade writing and self-publishing books, while working as head of security at several Kmart locations.
+He was involved in a few white supremacist records; he was featured on an album from the white power band Ethnic Cleansing, and wrote the liner notes for a rerelease of a George Lincoln Rockwell speech and an album from the band Mudoven.

 With his release in 2000, Mason self-published the several books he had written in prison, publishing One Verse Charlies, The Robert Burns Collection (Volume 1), The Theocrat, When We Were All Jews, and Revisiting Revelation that year.
+When We Were Jews was co-illustrated by Nick Bougas.
 Also that year, he contributed two entries to the Encyclopedia of White Power, a publication edited by scholar Jeffrey Kaplan.
 His two chapters were on the NSLF, and one on the Universal Order.
 His chapters were some of a few entries written by far-righters, with most written by Kaplan; Kaplan approached contributors with the requirement that the authors do so in an unbiased manner.
 In a review of that book, scholar Kathleen M. Blee said while some of the far-righters' contributions were informative, Mason's were "self-aggrandizing".
 The book contains an entry on Mason himself, written by Kaplan.

+Siege was republished and spread online in the 2000s.
 Mason published the second volume of his Robert Burns collection in 2002, and an anthology of his articles for WAR in 2003, and Articles and Interviews, an assortment of articles and interviews involving or about him.
 A second edition of Siege was released in 2003 by Ryan Schuster's Black Sun Publications.
 He also finished a manuscript on his time in prison, entitled Out of the Dust, though this was not published for over a decade.
 He continued to put out new books and new editions of his old books until about 2010.
 He also made several CDs of old American Nazi Party material.

 Rediscovery

 Mason's Siege was rediscovered by the neo-Nazi forum Iron March in 2015.
-The forum popularized the book among neo-Nazis, and with it this came celebrity for Mason among this demographic.
+The forum popularized the book among neo-Nazis, and with this came celebrity for Mason among this demographic.